Cloud

 Feature compatibility

-• Feature set on-par with self-hosted
+• Feature set on-par (or more powerful) than self-hosted

 • New features available on Cloud before self-hosted